aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solversession-procedures-and-functions/gmp_solversession_getattributevalue.rst

     -  This function is only supported by CPLEX and Gurobi.

-    -  This function cannot be called inside a callback procedure.
+    -  This function can be called inside an incumbent, lazy, cuts or heuristic callback procedure, but only for Gurobi.

 Attributes
 ~~~~~~~~~~